- Think about light size, position and colour

 Getting the light right when you film is much better than trying to improve badly lit footage when you edit.

-When you’re shooting your film as separate shots, you need to make sure that the lighting in a scene is consistent.
+When you shoot a film as separate shots, it’s important to make sure that the lighting in a scene is consistent.
 If the lighting style and colour is too different, the shots may look as if they were filmed in different locations.

 Cameras and light

 With any camera, the images will be better if there’s enough light, it’s in the right place, and it’s not too contrasty.
-But bigger cameras are usually better at handling low light or very contrasty light.
-It’s also really useful if your camera lets you set the exposure manually instead of doing everything automatically.
+But bigger cameras like DSLRs are usually better at handling low light or very contrasty light.
+It’s best to set the exposure manually if possible, rather than relying on automatic exposure.

-Small lights, like bare bulbs or direct sun, cast strong, hard shadows.
+Small or hard lights, like bare bulbs or direct sun, cast harsh shadows.
 You’ll usually need to soften them with a diffuser, or fill them – reduce the shadows – with another light or a reflector.

-Big lights – like a cloudy sky, or the light reflected off a white wall (above) – give very even lighting and soft shadows but don’t have much atmosphere.
+Big, soft lights – like a cloudy sky, or the light reflected off a white wall – give very even lighting and soft shadows but don’t have much atmosphere.
 This kind of light is the easiest to use.
 It’s good for scenes with a lot of detail and group shots.

-Medium-sized lights – like the light from a window (above), or a Chinese paper lantern – give a nice balance: big enough to be reasonably soft, small enough to be atmospheric and to give good modelling (the shadows help things look more three-dimensional).
+Medium-sized lights – like the light from a window, or a Chinese paper lantern – give a nice balance.
+They’re big enough to be reasonably soft but small enough to be atmospheric.

-Light from directly in front is flat and characterless and can dazzle people you’re filming – but it may be the only option if you’re using a basic camera.
+Light from directly in front is flat and characterless and can dazzle people you’re filming – but it may be the only usable option if you’re using a basic camera that can’t handle much contrast.

 Light from the side can be really atmospheric but is trickier to work with.
 Shooting against a dark background, you’ll get a moody low-key effect.
-You will probably have to use exposure compensation to avoid making the skin tones too bright.
+You’ll probably have to adjust the exposure to avoid making the skin tones too bright.

 Lighting from below makes people look scary.

-You should usually avoid shooting into the light unless you’re trying to get a silhouette effect.
+You should usually avoid shooting into the light unless you’re aiming for a silhouette effect.

 Avoid big contrasts